breville-barista-express-bes870xl

 The reviews on Amazon say Breville USA is horrible - is this true?

 We have no experience with them however Amazon has an incredibly easy/lenient return policy.
-Alternatively, Sur La Table (another major retailer) has been excellent.

 How does taste compare to a super automatic?